-Course outline: Colour Grading and Finishing This Postgraduate Diploma in Colour Grading and Finishing is a one-year course which develops specialist skills and knowledge.
+Course outline: Colour Grading and Finishing The MA in Colour Grading and Finishing is a specialisation within the broader MA in Film.
+Television and Games.
+This MA in Colour Grading and Finishing is a one-year course which develops specialist skills and knowledge.
 The course consists of six core areas of Colour Grading and Finishing: